numixdev/WeeGesture/README.md

 # WeeGesture
-Using the Wii remote as a mouse on a computer using Csharp
+Using the Wii remote as a mouse on a computer wrote in Csharp

 Note: this code uses the WiimoteLib library, which provides a C# interface for connecting